Skip to main content Skip to main navigation

 Justice John Burns

-Justice John Burns was appointed as a Judge of the Supreme Court in the Australian Capital Territory in August 2011.
+Justice John Burns was sworn in as an additional Judge of the Northern Territory Supreme Court in May 2020.

 About